oycomics/oycomics.github.io/README.md

 To get started you will need:

 * a GitHub Pages repository ( http://pages.github.com ).
 If you're reading this, I'll assume you're already familiar with GitHub.
 * Jeykll ( http://jekyllrb.com ).
 You'll want to familiarize yourself with their documentation ( http://jekyllrb.com/docs ).
-A lot of the magic that happens is thanks to this really simple-to-use.
+A lot of the magic that happens is thanks to this really simple-to-use "file-based CMS".
-* Knowledge of writing in CSS, HTML, and Markdown.
+* Knowledge of writing CSS, HTML, and Markdown.
 * Optional: CloudFlare ( https://www.cloudflare.com ).
 I use this for page/image caching, DDOS protection, and other services.
 Your mileage may vary.

 ###COMIC FORMAT EXAMPLES